 Two degrees north of the Arctic Circle, in the town of Murmansk, the Russian railway ceases.
-One hundred and 28,000 kilometers of passenger and cargo line can go no further—this is the end of the road, Ivan.
+One hundred and 28,000 kilometres of passenger and cargo line can go no further—this is the end of the road, Ivan.
 Past you is nothing but the great grey expanse of the Arctic Ocean.

 The train from St. Petersburg north to Murmansk is largely filled with bored-looking Russians, returning to their Arctic homes.
 Most of them are miners, stevedores, and merchant seamen.
 One train car was entirely full of sailors—Murmansk is home to Russia's Northern Fleet, and the whole Kola Peninsula is dotted with signs that read, "KEEP OUT!" because they house the nation's nuclear-powered and-armed submarines.

 But they aren't heading to their igloos—they're heading to town.
-Because if you're going to live north of the Arctic Circle—and hundreds of thousands of Russians do—then you might as well make it livable.
-As a Canadian, I have never been to our Arctic, because, well, it's the fucking Arctic, with all the frozen and desolate loneliness the Arctic evokes when you're born and raised in Ottawa.
+Because if you're going to live north of the Arctic Circle—and hundreds of thousands of Russians do—then you might as well make it liveable.
+As a Canadian I have never been to our Arctic, because, well, it's the fucking Arctic, with all the frozen and desolate loneliness the Arctic evokes when you're born and raised in Ottawa.

 We can learn something from the Russians here.
 There's talk of increasing the Canadian population to 100 million people by 2100, a prospect I wholeheartedly embrace.
 But not every new Canadian can move to Toronto, Montreal, and Vancouver.
 Why not build cities in the Arctic?
 Can we make the Arctic someplace people would want to live?